-Trip leaders must be at least 21-years-old with a clean driving record, Wilderness First Aid, CPR and Lifeguard certifications before the start of the summer.
+Trip leaders must be at least 21-years-old with a clean driving record, Wilderness First Aid, CPR and Lifeguard certifications, and a valid passport.

-Two leaders (one male, one female) are responsible for one adventure trip and two Appalachian Adventure & Service Trips.
+Two leaders (one male, one female) are responsible for leading the three Service Trips.
 The trips have 10-12 campers.
 Each trip has one 15-passenger bus for all of the travel which the trip leaders share driving time.

 This is a 9-12 week employment contract.
 As a team the leaders need to be prepared for in camping, campfire cooking, hiking, general wilderness safety, water safety and community service work.

-Trip leaders must be at least 21-years-old with a clean driving record, Wilderness First Aid, CPR and Lifeguard certifications and valid passport before the start of the summer.
+Trip leaders must be at least 21-years-old with a clean driving record, Wilderness First Aid, CPR and Lifeguard certifications.

 Coniston has 3 Registered Nurses working each session.
 The infirmary staff works together with a head nurse to originate, update and monitor health care, maintain records, and keep up-to-date reports on each child and staff member for ACA standards, NH resident camp standards, YMCA standards and insurance purposes.